 Since 1987, At’l Do Farms has been providing families in Lubbock with incredible corn mazes and mega fun activities to celebrate the fall season such as a corn cannon, Fairy Tail Trail, and a Cow Train.

-This year, the Lubbock corn maze is extra special as it contains a windmill and the words “Thanks For 20 Years” in its design.
-The maze is open from September 12 to November 7.
+This year, the Lubbock corn maze features a maze of farm animals and goods and the words “Dirt to Soil” in its design.
+The maze is open from September 11 to November 6.

 4. Barton Hill Farms, Austin